Return on Education for Bachelor’s Degrees

 The Takeaway

-College students can estimate the return on their educational investment by looking at how much they’ll pay for their degree and comparing it to their lifetime earnings.
+College students can estimate the return on their educational investment by comparing the cost of their degree to their lifetime earnings.
 Though important, the money you’ll eventually earn isn’t the only thing you should consider when choosing a college.
 Getting a bachelor’s degree can help you acquire skills and expand your horizons in ways that aren’t directly related to your degree or job prospects.

 When you decide on the right school for you, take the time to consider all your options — including scholarships, grants, federal and private student loans, post-graduation repayment programs, and other sources of public and private funding — to help you achieve your education and career goals.